-- 1. The appeal shall be filed with the Planning and Sustainability Department in the format outlined in the Administrative Manual and shall include: - a.
+- 1. The appeal shall be filed with the - a.
 The Addressing Manual Appeal Application; - b.
-A letter or justification for appeal;
+A letter or justification for appeal; - c.

-- c.
 Applicable drawings, illustrations, and so forth, to accompany the request; and - d.
-Any additional information as determined by the BNS that shall be necessary to obtain a review by the city staff and/or by the Board of Mayor and Alderman (BOMA). - 2.
-The appeal shall be acted upon by the Board of Mayor and Aldermen (BOMA) and shall require only one (1) reading. - 3.
-If an appeal is granted by the Board of Mayor and Aldermen (BOMA) and the street name changes any portion of a recorded plat, a revised plat shall be submitted to the City of Franklin Planning and Sustainability Department for review following the final plat review process. - 4.
-If an appeal is granted by the Board of Mayor and Alderman (BOMA) and the subdivision name changes any portion of a recorded plat, a revised plat shall be recorded at Williamson County Register of Deeds Office.
-All fees required for any changes to a recorded plat still apply and can be found in Title 22 of the Franklin Municipal Code.
+Any additional information as determined by the Building and Neighborhood Services Department or BNS Department that shall be necessary to obtain a review by the city staff and/or by the Board of Mayor and Alderman (BOMA). - 2.
+The appeal shall be acted upon by the Board of Mayor and Aldermen (BOMA) and shall require only one (1) reading.

+If an appeal is granted by the Board of Mayor and Aldermen (BOMA) and the street name changes any portion of a recorded plat, a revised plat shall be submitted to the City of Franklin Planning and Sustainability Department for review.
+The review of the final plat revised to incorporate such changes as approved in the appeal, shall follow the final plat review process, as outlined in the Planning and Zoning Administrative Manual.

+If an appeal is granted by the Board of Mayor and Alderman (BOMA) and the subdivision name changes any portion of a recorded plat, a plat shall be re-recorded at Williamson County Register of Deeds Office.
+All fees required for any changes to a recorded plat still apply and can be found in Title 22 of the Franklin Municipal Code